 His research interests are in the fields of systems, optimization, control, and operations research.
 He is a coauthor of Parallel and Distributed Computation: Numerical Methods (1989, with D. Bertsekas), Neuro-Dynamic Programming (1996, with D. Bertsekas), Introduction to Linear Optimization (1997, with D. Bertsimas), and Introduction to Probability (1st ed.
 2002, 2nd. ed.
 2008, with D. Bertsekas).
 He is also a coinventor in seven awarded U.S. patents.

 He has been a recipient of an IBM Faculty Development Award (1983), an NSF Presidential Young Investigator Award (1986), an Outstanding Paper Award by the IEEE Control Systems Society (1986), the M.I.T.
-Edgerton Faculty Achievement Award (1989), the Bodossaki Foundation Prize (1995), and a co-recipient of two INFORMS Computing Society prizes (1997, 2012).
+Edgerton Faculty Achievement Award (1989), the Bodossaki Foundation Prize (1995), a co-recipient of two INFORMS Computing Society prizes (1997, 2012), and a co-recipient of an ACM Sigmetrics Best Paper Award (2013).
 He is a Fellow of the IEEE (1999) and of INFORMS (2007).
 In 2007, he was elected to the National Academy of Engineering.
-In 2008, he was conferred the title of Doctor honoris causa from the Universite Catholique de Louvain (Belgium).
+In 2008, he was conferred the title of Doctor honoris causa from the Universite catholique de Louvain (Belgium).